udoprog/udoprog.github.io/_posts/2017-11-05-portability-concerns-with-path.md

 # Final notes

 Character restrictions are _still_ a problem.
-At some point we might want to incorporate replacement procedures, or APIs that return `Result`'s to flag for non-portable characters.
+At some point we might want to incorporate replacement procedures, or APIs that return `Result` to flag for non-portable characters.

 Using a well-defined path separator gets us pretty far regardless.